 If you fail to correctly comply with award provisions, then you can be taken before the relevant tribunals and face significant fines as well as the requirement to repay entitlements.
 Remember, underpaid employees can seek redress for up to 6 years.

 In other words, if you want to pay over the award, and roll up other conditions into that payment, then a handshake or a simple letter is generally not enough to reduce your risk.

 The simplest option is to simply pay higher than award rates and then apply all remaining terms and conditions as per the award.

 If you want to head down the path of paying over the award AND roll up a number of terms and conditions into the rate, you need to clearly document what has been rolled up into the wage.

-You also need to establish a regular review of the arrangement, to ensure that the person remains “better off overall” through the term of the agreement.
+You also need to establish a regular review of the arrangement (the end of the financial year as part of your payroll processes is ideal), to ensure that the person remains “better off overall” through the term of the agreement.

 Unless the level of over-award payment is equal to, or greater, than the amount the employee would have received had the entitlements been calculated on the appropriate award rate classification, you will be in breach of the Fair Work Act and can be penalised.

 Finally, you need to reach agreement on wage adjustments if the award rate changes.
 Will you increase the over award rate in line with the award changes, or will you absorb the award increase into the over award rate and maintain the rate?